12 Cutest Dog Breeds

 Pomeranians don’t typically get sick, thanks to their impeccable breeding.

-German shepherds make this list because of their adorable large ears and expressive eyes, but their personalities rank them amongst some of the cutest dogs on the planet.
+German shepherds make this list because of their adorable, large ears and expressive eyes, and their personalities rank them among some of the cutest dogs on the planet.

 This breed is good with children and other pets, but they are natural protectors and may be wary of strangers.
-In addition, these dogs are used in emergency services because they are intelligent and easy to train.
+German shepherds are intelligent and easy to train.

-These endearing dogs need a lot of exercise, and without daily walks and toys, they can become mischievous or high-strung.
-In addition, German shepherds are shedders and need constant grooming to keep their fur under control.
+These endearing dogs need a lot of exercise, and without daily walks and toys, they can become mischievous or overly energetic.
+German shepherds are shedders and need daily grooming to keep their fur under control.

 German Shepherd puppy in the snow

-German Shepherds can run as fast as 30 MPH.
+German Shepherds can run as fast as 30 miles per hour.

-Samoyeds are an ancient breed of dog bred by the nomadic tribes in Siberia to protect and herd reindeer.
-In addition, they doubled sled pullers.
-But now, they make incredible canine companions because of their friendly and affectionate nature.
+Samoyeds are an ancient breed of dog bred by the nomadic tribes in Siberia to protect and herd reindeer, and as sled dogs.
+Now, they make incredible canine companions because of their friendly and affectionate nature.

 The Samoyed is intelligent and notorious for being easy to train.
 However, they have a touch of independence.
 But, mostly, they thrive on human companionship.

-While Samoyeds are friendly, their herding instincts make them prone to chasing and nipping, so they aren’t the best breed for young children.
-In addition, they require early socialization to get along with other pets.
+While Samoyeds are friendly, their herding instincts make them prone to chasing and nipping, so they aren’t the best breed for young children, and they require early socialization to get along with other pets.

 This breed has a lot of energy to burn, so exercise is vital.
-A great way to keep Samoyeds entertained is by enrolling them in herding, agility, weight pulls, or sledding classes and letting them compete.
+A great way to keep Samoyeds entertained is by enrolling them in activities such as herding, agility, weight pulling, or sledding classes.

 These fluffy dogs might sound the alarm when a stranger is near, but they won’t protect you.
 Instead, they will likely run up to the intruder with their tails wagging.